haaniyaj-dotcom/fdi-carbon-emissions-panel-analysis/README.md

 ## Overview
 The analysis evaluates how investment patterns influence environmental outcomes and highlights the importance of empirical specification in development research.
+Note: Raw datasets are not included in this repository.